Do you need to speak French when you holiday in France?

 There are some fantastic YouTube vloggers who have established channels with free content which can be really helpful when you are learning French.
 We have used these both as learning aids as well as a way to get some better cultural understanding when it comes to the language.
 Some useful YouTube channels we have found are listed below.
 Click on the links to discover more:

-Forvo is a fantastic tool which can assist with your pronunciation.
+Forvo is a fantastic tool that can assist with your pronunciation.
 It is available either online at www.forvo.com or as a downloadable app for both apple and android phones and tablets.
 The concept is simple, type in a word to see how it is pronounced.
 There are often options to hear it spoken back to you by different people which can also be quite handy.
 Whilst we will all speak a second language with an accent of our own, it can be really helpful to hear the word spoken by native speakers when learning it yourself.

 Our knowledge and use of the French language has improved with each visit.
 A lot of this is down to the fact with each visit we have both wanted to be able to interact with the locals more and truly experience French life.
 Whilst a lack of being able to speak the language shouldn’t stop you from booking your trip, we recommend you learn some basic phrases before you depart.